OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

   The answer is NO, you have to have memory to keep track of left versus right parenthesis.
   There is no way to solve this problem without extra memory.
-  We can't use the "state" trick, because there are an unlimited number of possible "states".
+  We can't use the "state" trick mentioned above, because there are an unlimited number of possible "states".

 * Could you solve this problem (without memory) if you were limited to look at expressions of length 12 or less?